daohoangson/flutter_widget_from_html/packages/core/README.md

   onTapUrl: (url) => print('tapped $url'),

   // select the render mode for HTML body
-  // by default, a simple column is rendered
+  // by default, a simple `Column` is rendered
-  // consider using ListView or SliverList for better performance
+  // consider using `ListView` or `SliverList` for better performance
   renderMode: RenderMode.Column,

   // set the default styling for text